aerospike/kubernetes-operator/docs/HDD-storage-with-data-in-memory.md

 description: HDD Storage With Data In Memory
 ---

-This example lets you store namespace data both in memory and on the persistent device as well.
+This example lets you store namespace data both in memory and on the persistent device.
 For more information on setting up HDD storage with data-in-memory and other storage configurations, [see the Aerospike documentation for namespace storage configuration](https://docs.aerospike.com/docs/operations/configure/namespace/storage/index.html).

 To set this up, add the following storage-specific configuration to the Aerospike cluster's CR file.